d3b-center/dewrangle-python/scripts/README.md

 ## Add and Hash Bucket

-Add a bucdket / volume to a study and hash the files in it.
+Add a bucket / volume to a study and hash the files in it.
 By default, the default billing group of the organization is used.
 Before hashing the files in a volume, the files are first listed.
 Listing and hashing are both run on [Cavatica](cavatica.sbgenomics.com/).